The Renewable Energy Law Review: New Zealand

 i The policy background

-The primary driver of investment in renewable energy projects in New Zealand remains the NZ ETS.
-The NZ ETS incentivises investment in renewable energy ahead of fossil fuels by requiring carbon emitters to obtain and surrender emissions units to match the emissions from their operating activities.
-Emitters can obtain units through the government's industrial allocation, sequestration, purchasing units through the government's quarterly auctions, on the secondary market or from the government at a fixed price.41
+The primary driver of investment in renewable energy projects in New Zealand remains the Emissions Trading Scheme (ETS).
+The ETS incentivises investment in renewable energy ahead of fossil fuels by requiring carbon emitters to obtain and surrender emissions units to match the emissions from their operating activities.
+There is an overall cap on available units under the ETS and emitters can obtain units through the government's industrial allocation, sequestration or quarterly auctions, or on the secondary market.46

 ii The regulatory and consenting framework

-The Ministry for Business, Innovation and Employment (MBIE) acts as the regulatory steward of New Zealand's energy regulatory system and is responsible for developing regulatory policy in the energy sector.
-The Electricity Authority (EA) oversees the efficient operation of the electricity industry, undertakes market facilitation measures and monitors and enforces compliance with electricity market rules.
-The EA is also responsible for the Electricity Industry Participation Code 2010 (the Code).
+The Ministry for Business, Innovation and Employment acts as the regulatory steward of New Zealand's energy regulatory system and is responsible for developing regulatory policy in the energy sector.
+The EA oversees the efficient operation of the electricity industry, undertakes market facilitation measures, and monitors and enforces compliance with electricity market rules.
+The EA is also responsible for the Code.

 New Zealand's Commerce Commission promotes competition in New Zealand markets and is responsible for the economic regulation of natural monopolies, including Transpower and other electricity lines services under the Commerce Act 1986.